thorchain/THORChain-v1/x/eth-bifrost/IMPLEMENTATION_SPEC.md

     }
 ```

-## THORChain Modules
+## Cosmos Modules

 ### Oracle Module

 The Oracle module, adapted from Cosmos's existing module, is responsible for accepting transactions from multiple validators and waiting until an `m on n` threshold to then trigger an action in another module.

-### Bifrost Module
+### Bridge Module
-The Bifrost module is responsible for accepting actions from the Oracle module which result in creation of new tEth or tERC20 on THORChain, as well as accepting transactions from users who want to send tEth/tERC20 back out the Bifrost into Ethereum.
+The Bridge module is responsible for accepting actions from the Oracle module which result in creation of new tEth or tERC20 on THORChain, as well as accepting transactions from users who want to send tEth/tERC20 back out the Bifrost into Ethereum.
 It is responsible for managing transfers, mints/burns, and CLP changes as part of these processes.

 #### Fee Sub-module
 The fee component utilises the Relayer process in order to determine the loss of fungibility in the bridge, and uses outgoing transactions to restore it, as well as incentivising validators to be part of quorum.
 Users are shown the expected fees to exit, as well as choosing a miner fee.
 Miner fee pays for the gas of the outgoing transaction.